jonluca/blog/_posts/2019-08-31-churning-stats.md

 Our deepest dip in the chart is unsurprisingly December 25th, or Christmas, which makes sense as a majority of our userbase is based in Western countries.

-{% picture "churning-oneyear.png" --alt one year of churning comments %}
+{% include image.html footnote="one year of churning comments" file="churning-oneyear" %}

 <p class="footnote">1 year of /r/churning comments</p>

 Our distribution of comments per day is interesting as well.

-{% picture "churning-histogram.png" --alt one year of churning comments %}
+{% include image.html footnote="one year of churning comments" file="churning-histogram" %}

 <p class="footnote">Daily comment distribution</p>